 Welcome to our “Aina Momona.” ”Aina” means land in Hawaiian and “Momona” means abundant.
 As you are entering this garden, listen to the sacred land itself.
 There is wisdom in each step you take.
-This wisdom lives in the trees, the soil, the plants and the many insects that inhabited the land long before our human footprints arrived in building this.
+This wisdom lives in the trees, the soil, the plants and the many insects that inhabited the land long before our human footprints arrived to build here.

-Permaculture supports the vision that all people can live in mutually enhancing relations with the Earth. you can apply these principles to farming, energy systems, water supplies, building and healthy communities.
-Take a stroll through the garden, and if you feel called for, feel invited to dig your hand into the precious soil.
+Permaculture supports the vision that all people can live in mutually enhancing relations with the Earth, and it is upon this principle that our retreat was created.
+You can apply permaculture techniques to farming, energy and water systems, green building, and healthy communities.
+Take a stroll through the garden and if you feel called to, dig your hand into the precious soil.
 Pluck some weeds or smell some of the herbs.
-Dance or celebrate in a song to the plants.
+Dance or celebrate with a song for the plants.